See What Cert IELTS Tricks The Celebs Are Making Use Of

 Stay Calm and Confident

-Band 9: Expert userBand 8: Very good userBand 7: Good userBand 6: Competent userBand 5: Modest userBand 4: Limited userBand 3: Extremely limited userBand 2: Intermittent userBand 1: Non-userBand 0: Did not try the test
+Band 9: Expert userBand 8: Very good userBand 7: Good userBand 6: Competent userBand 5: Modest userBand 4: Limited userBand 3: Extremely limited userBand 2: Intermittent userBand 1: Non-userBand 0: Did not attempt the test

-Frequently Asked Questions (FAQs)
+Often Asked Questions (FAQs)

 Q: What is the distinction between IELTS Academic and General Training?

-Consistent Practice
+Constant Practice

-Usage Authentic Materials
+Use Authentic Materials

 Join a Preparation Course